danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 reactivecocoa: https://github.com/ReactiveCocoa/ReactiveCocoa
 ---

-Swift is an amazing language, but I find that it lacks good native support for coordinating async operations in sophisticated ways.
-In this post, I will look at existing libraries for solving this problem, then discuss a lightweight alternative and show you how to implement it with a couple of simple protocols and implementations.
+Swift is an amazing language, but I find that it lacks good support for coordinating async operations in sophisticated ways.
+In this post, I will look at existing libraries for solving this problem, then discuss a lightweight alternative that uses a couple of simple protocols and implementations.

 ## 3rd party alternatives